Images: Maas Gallery catalogue, 2004.

-Colwyn Philipps was a son of Leonora Phillips, a prominent suffrage campaigner, and John Phillips, a Liberal Politician.
+Colwyn Erasmus Arnold Philipps was a son of Leonora Philipps, a prominent suffrage campaigner, and the Viscount St. Davids, John Philipps, a Liberal Politician.
 This portrait was painted c.
 1896 when Colwyn was seven or eight.

 Colwyn attended Eton and chose an army career, becoming a captain in the Royal Horse Guards.
-He was a dedicated soldier, as well as a passionate and daring horseman, but also a poet and writer (a book of his poems, anecdotes and letters was published after his death).
+He was a dedicated soldier, as well as a passionate and daring horseman, and a poet and writer.
+A book of his poems, anecdotes and letters was published after his death.

 In one anecdote he tells how while on service in the trenches, he entered a French woman’s house to ask if he could borrow a lamp.
 The woman refused, saying that the last British soldier to borrow a lamp never returned it.
 He replied that she was being petty, as British soldiers were lending their lives for France, but immediately regretted his abruptness.
 However, after disappearing for a moment, she reappeared with two lamps and told him to keep them.

 Colwyn’s mother died unexpectedly in March 1915, aged only 52.
 Colwyn himself lost his life just two months later, his last moments described in a short memoir by another soldier who was trying to reach him, describing how Colwyn was leading an attack on an opposing line, charging into what was described as a “hailstorm” of bullets.
 Only his kit bag was recovered, his body being lost on the battlefield.
-In the bag a notebook was found, with the following lines written:
+In the bag a notebook was found, with the following lines written (Colwyn’s spelling and grammatical errors included):

 There is a healing magic in the night, The breeze blows cleaner than it did by day, Forgot the fever of the fuller light, And sorrow sinks insensibly away As if some saint a cool white hand did lay Upon the brow, and calm the restless brain.
 The moon looks down with pale unpassioned ray Sufficient for the hour is its pain.
 Be still and feel the night that hides away earth's stain.
 Be still and loose the sense of God in you, Be still and send your soul into the all, The vasty distance where the stars shine blue, No longer antlike on the earth to crawl.
 Released from time and sense of great or small Float on the pinions of the Night-Queen's wings; Soar till the swift inevitable fall Will drag you back into all the world's small things; Yet for an hour be one with all escaped things.